zhiyuan-l/HiWeather/README.md

 #Keywords
 Kotlin SpringBoot SpringMVC Hibernate Gradle Thymeleaf
 #Usage
-Importing the project from master/weather/setting.gradle Running this project needs a active mysql server, and the database should be named weather, the charset of the DB must be utf-8.
-Before deploying the website, you should execute the script file, document/weather.sql
+Importing the project from setting.gradle
+Running this project needs an active mysql server, and the database should be named weather, the charset of the DB must be utf-8, you can configure this project by editing the application.properties file.
+Before deploying the website, you should execute doc/weather.sql, the init script.
-There is only one user in admin module, both the user name and password are admin
+There is only one user, both the username and password are admin.